A woman soaking in hot tub. (Can You Contract an STD from a Hot Tub)

 • Document any signs of disease or illness to your doctor

-A: No, you cannot get chlamydia from being in a hot tub with someone who has it.
+Can you get chlamydia from being in a hot tub with someone who has it?
+No, you cannot get chlamydia from being in a hot tub with someone who has it.
 Chlamydia is a bacterial infection transmitted via sexual contact, such as anal, vaginal, or oral sex.
 It cannot survive in hot water or chlorine and does not spread through casual contact, such as sharing a bath or a towel.

-A: No, you cannot get chlamydia from a hot tub.
+Can you get chlamydia from a hot tub?
+No, you cannot get chlamydia from a hot tub.
 Chlamydia is not present in the water of a hot tub unless someone with an active infection ejaculates or bleeds into it.
 Even then, the heat and disinfectants in the water would quickly kill the bacteria.
 The only way to get chlamydia from a hot tub is to have unprotected sex with someone who has it in or near the hot tub.

 Leave a Reply